KASHMIR BHAVAN

 • Reservation of seats in professional colleges with timely intervention of CM was sought.

-• 178 engineering seats, 23 medical seats including dental were made available to migrants in Karnataka through CM’s intervention and this is still in continuance.
+• 178 engineering seats, 23 medical seats including dental were made available to migrants in Karnataka through CM’s intervention and this still continues.

 Gather.
 Celebrate.
 Connect.